-The Association has a sponsored membership scheme for developing country professionals to enable them to receive scientific knowledge and maintain technical contact with recent developments in our science.
+The Association has a sponsored membership scheme for developing-country professionals and others on lower incomes to enable them to receive scientific knowledge and maintain technical contact with recent developments in our science.
 To provide further support to this, in 2009 the Association established a Sponsored Membership Fund, and uses its membership network, national chapters and general publicity to encourage new candidates for sponsorship.
-At the end of 2021 total membership of this scheme stood at 262 such members, with £5,008 provided from central funds to cover the sponsorship of 188 members.
-This left a deficit of £5,008 at the end of the year and the fund was replenished by transferring £5,008 from general funds.
+At the end of 2022 total membership of this scheme stood at 297 members, with £6,150 provided from central funds to cover the sponsorship of 177 members, leaving a deficit of £6,150 at the end of the year.
 The remaining sponsored members were supported by National Chapters and individual IAH members.
-The Fund was replenished by £5,008 from general funds such that on 31 December 2021 the balance was £Nil (£2019: £Nil).
+The Fund was replenished by \pounds 6,150 from general funds such that on 31 December 2022 the balance was £Nil (£2021: £Nil).

-Notes to the Financial Statements - continued for the Year Ended 31 December 2021
+Notes to the Financial Statements - continued for the Year Ended 31 December 2022